407-610-2417

 • Test different page elements — like headlines, CTAs, or page layouts — to see what works best.

-• Incorporate the CTA section within your webpage
+• Incorporate relevant CTA sections within your webpage.

-• Add testimonials, case studies, or trust badges to build credibility and reduce hesitation.
+• Add client testimonials or trust badges to build credibility and reduce hesitation.

-• Make sure your site works on all devices, as mobile traffic is often a significant chunk of your audience.
+• Make sure your site works well on all devices, as mobile traffic often accounts for a large share of your audience.

 In the screenshot below, you can see how Cognism places its CTA section.
-It’s distinctive from the rest of the web page and is relevant for their potential customers (B2B professionals looking for a data solution).
+It’s distinctive from the rest of the web page and is highly relevant to their potential customers (B2B professionals looking for a data solution).

 CTA section in the saas blog article